Ellona Santiago: 2011: InTENsity

 In 2011, at age 14, she took part in the inaugural season 1 of the American singing competition The X Factor.
 She auditioned solo failing to make it on her own.
 In bootcamp, she was reaccepted as part of a group made out of ten contestants put together for the purpose of competing in the groups category and thus being given a second chance.
-The group mentored by Paula Abdul included in addition to Ellona Santiago the following: Ma'at Bingham Shango, Nick Dean, Francesca Duncan, John Lindahl, Emily Michalak, Austin Percario, Arin Ray (who competed in season 2 as a soloist), Emily Wilson and Lauren Ashley.
+The group mentored by Paula Abdul included in addition to Ellona Santiago the following: Ma'at Bingham Shango, Nick Dean, Francesca Duncan, John Lindahl, Emily Michalak, Austin Percario, Arin Ray (who competed in season 2 as an individual contestant), Emily Wilson and Lauren Ashley.

 In week 1, on October 25, 2011, InTENsity performed a mash-up of "The Clapping Song" and "Footloose" and were safe.

 In week 2, on November 2, 2011, they performed a mash-up of "Kids in America" and "Party Rock Anthem".
 They received low public vote finishing in Bottom 2 alongside Stereo Hoggz, another Paula Abdul-mentored group.
 InTENsity were eliminated.
 Only Simon Cowell voted in their favor whereas all three other judges including Abdul voted to keep Stereo Hoggz.
-They finished 12th place overall in 16 acts.
+They became the second contestant eliminated.
 However InTENsity received more votes than The Stereo Hogzz meaning if Reid sent the result went to deadlock, InTENsity would have been saved and The Stereo Hogzz would have been eliminated.